What Qualifications Are Needed To Be an Operations Manager?

 Zero Tolerance For Errors

-Operational errors also have the potential to trigger lawsuits, and regulatory fines and cause massive reputational damage.
+Operational errors can also trigger lawsuits and regulatory fines and damage your reputation.
 Operations managers, therefore, need to have a keen eye for detail and run a tight ship.

 Planning, Designing, and Forecasting Skills

-Operations managers handle complex tasks and thus must spend much time planning the work distribution weeks.
-This planning requires the ability to forecast resource availability in advance and the ability to design processes around those constraints.
+Operations managers handle complex tasks and thus must spend much time planning the work distribution for weeks.
+This planning requires the ability to forecast resource availability in advance.
+It also requires the ability to design processes around those constraints.

 General Administration Skills

-Operations managers also must liaise with other departments, and department heads and perform staff management duties.
+Operations managers also must work with other departments and department heads.
+They also must manage staff.
 They may need to attend periodic meetings and provide updates about business operations.

 Search other articles to learn more about operations manager careers: